-Hosting a foreign exchange student can be a gratifying and educational experience for your family as well as the exchange student: you all learn about new cultures and share experiences.
-However, no matter how much you feel like your foreign exchange student is "family," the Internal Revenue Service usually won't consider the student your dependent.
-But, you might get a charitable deduction.
+Hosting a foreign exchange student can be a gratifying and educational experience for your family as well as for the exchange student: You all learn about new cultures and share experiences.
+However, no matter how much you feel like your foreign exchange student is "family," the Internal Revenue Service usually won't consider the student your dependent, so don't expect to host a foreign student and get paid.
+But you might get a charitable deduction.

 Citizen or Resident